JNash1232/Pterodactyl-Nginx-Proxy/README.md

 ## Introduction
 This repository contains examples of the nginx configuration files that I used to set up my reverse proxy.
-This proxy hides everything behind it, the Pterodactyl panel, the node servers and the game services themselves.
+This proxy hides everything behind it, the Pterodactyl panel, the node servers and the game services.
 It should be noted that I'm no expert, I can't guarantee this will work for you as I have not tested them thoroughly.

 **You should make sure you backup your nginx before modifying it** `zip -r /etc/nginx.zip /etc/nginx`